darth-veitcher/nswrap/README.md

 The `Id` type in Go represents the Objective-C type `id`, which is a pointer to an Objective-C object.
 Because `cgo` does not understand this type, NSWrap will always translate it to a `void*` on the C side.
-The `NSObject` interface in Go allows any `NS` type to be used with generic Objective-C functions.
+The `NSObject` interface in Go allows any type that directly or indirectly embeds `Id` to be used with generic Objective-C functions.
 For example:

 ```go
 o1 := ns.NSStringWithGoString("my string")